-A. Clean exposed surfaces of acoustical tile ceilings, including trim and edge moldings.
-Comply with manufacturer's written instructions for cleaning and touchup of minor finish damage.
-Remove and replace tiles and other ceiling components that cannot be successfully cleaned and repaired to permanently eliminate evidence of damage.
+- A. Clean exposed surfaces of acoustical panel ceilings, including trim, edge moldings, and suspension-system members.
+Comply with manufacturer's written instructions for cleaning and touchup of minor finish damage. - B. Remove and replace ceiling components that cannot be successfully cleaned and repaired to permanently eliminate evidence of damage.